phemex-docs/phemex-docs.github.io/source/includes/_generic.md

 * Rest API has a request capacity in one minute window on user basis.
 * IP has request capacity in 5 minutes window.
 * Ratelimit of API is independant of that in WEB/APP, so if one get ratelimited in API, one can place/cancel orders via WEB or APP.
-* all requests to the domain **testnet-api.phemex.com** shared across the rate limit 500/5m in total.
+* all requests to the domain `testnet-api.phemex.com` shared across the rate limit 500/5m in total.
-* **wss://ws.phemex.com** 200/5m

 ### IP ratelimits
-   Currently Phemex restricts every IP 5,000 requests in 5 minutes window.
+* Currently Phemex restricts every IP 5,000 requests in 5 minutes window.
 If exceeded this IP capacity, the user would be blocked in the following 5 minutes.
+* `wss://ws.phemex.com` 200/5m per IP address, not mandatory to bind IP or get whitelisted.

 ### REST API ratelimit rules
 * [Order spamming limitations](https://phemex.com/user-guides/order-spamming-limitations)